Matt1479/Angular-Udemy/readme.md

 <br>

-In the `app.module.ts` file, in the `bootstrap` array you tell Angular which components it should bootstrap.
+In the `app.module.ts` file, in the `bootstrap` array you specify the bootstrapping (root) component.

 <br><br>